maread99/market_analy/README.md

 The first beta version of `market_analy` was released Feb 2023.
 It's anticipated that functionality to define and visually interrogate trends will be added later in 2023.

 The project is immature.
-Whilst it's not anticipated that major changes will be made to the exisiting public side, they could be.
+Whilst it's not anticipated that major changes will be made to the existing public side, they could be.
 All that's under-the-bonnet is subject to change as the project evolves.
 The `guis` module in particular won't permit much further development without overhauling the current inheritance-based approach to a compositional one.

 The test suite is limited.
 It's pretty much guaranteed that there are bugs.
 Please raise an [issue](https://github.com/maread99/market_analy/issues) if you find one or come across unexpected behaviour.